sversage/Brew_Hound/README.md

 # Brew_Hound
-Application to recommend micro breweries to a user based upon their current geographical location and prior tastes
+Application to recommend micro breweries to a user based upon their current geographical location and prior tastes.

 # Project's Motivation: